-It has been shown in a provious study (CB-2), that in the first response branch the wake alternates between the S-I and A-II wake modes.
-A mode-identification algorithm based on on Proper-Orthogonal Decomposition (POD) of the measured velocity fields was introduced to determine which mode is dominant in the wake of a single-DOF cylinder as a function of time.
+It has been shown in a previous study (CB-2) that in the first response branch the wake alternates between the S-I and A-II wake modes.
+A mode-identification algorithm based on proper-orthogonal decomposition (POD) of the measured velocity fields was introduced to determine which mode is dominant in the wake of a single-DOF cylinder as a function of time.
 Analysis of the cylinder response at $U_r/f^ = 2.06$ indicated that the competition between the two modes did not have a significant effect on A_x/D .
 However, it was speculated that the mode competition may affect a cylinder free to move in the transverse direction, as the alternate structure of the A-II mode is likely to induce an unsteady lift force.
 It is therefore interesting to examine the influence of both modes on the response of the pivoted cycle to test this hypothesis.

-A detailed description of the mode-identification technique can be found elsewhere (CB-2) and is only briefly summarised here, while the reader is referred to Berkooz et al. (1993) for a full description of the POD method.
-POD can be be used to decompose a set of N velocity fields into N orthogonal spatial modes, $\Phi_i(x, y)$ (where i = 1, 2...N), each of which has a temporal coefficient $a_i(t)$.
-The flow field can then be expressed as:
+A detailed description of the mode-identification technique can be found elsewhere (CB-2) and is only briefly summarised here, while the reader is referred to Berkooz, Holmes & Lumley (1993) for a full description of the POD method.
+POD can be used to decompose a set of N velocity fields into N orthogonal spatial modes, $\Phi_i(x, y)$ (where i = 1, 2 ...
+N), each of which has a temporal coefficient $a_i(t)$.
+The flow field can then be expressed as where U is the velocity field (containing all measured components) and \overline{U} is the mean velocity field.

-$$\vec{\mathbf{U}}(x,y,t) = \overline{\mathbf{U}}(x,y) + \sum{i=1}^{N} a_i(t) \mathbf{\Phi}i(x,y), \qquad (3.1)$$ where \overline{U} is the velocity field (containing all measured components) and $\overline{\overline{U}}$ is the mean velocity field.
+$$U(x, y, t) = \overline{U}(x, y) + \sum{i=1}^{N} a_i(t) \Phi_i(x, y),$$ (3.1)

-For flows which are dominated by vortex-shedding, the first two POD modes will occur as a pair which are 90° out of phase, and will capture the shedding process (van Oudheusden et al. 2005).
+For flows which are dominated by vortex shedding, the first two POD modes will occur as a pair which are 90° out of phase, and will capture the shedding process (van Oudheusden et al. 2005).
 When there is significant mode competition in the wake, the first two POD modes will correspond to the primary shedding mode, while the third and fourth POD modes will correspond to the secondary shedding pattern.
 The dominance of either wake mode at a given time can be estimated from the instantaneous amplitude of the POD coefficients (calculated using the Hilbert transform), $\mathcal{H}(a_i(t))$.
 This can be used to determine which wake mode is present at a given time: if then the primary mode (corresponding to POD modes 1 and 2) is said to be dominant, while the secondary mode dominates when this condition is not met.